Passerelle Simone de Beauvoir Paris – A Bridge of Modern Magic

 Three different paths run across the span.
 The central one offers open panoramas of the riverbanks, while the lower routes bring you closer to the Seine itself.
 The "eye" of the bridge doubles as a stage, hosting pop-up performances, art displays, and casual gatherings.
 We think of it as Paris at its best: public space treated as an invitation to culture.

 There's a rhythm to the bridge.
 Cyclists in a hurry weave past couples leaning on the rail.
 Families linger, taking selfies framed by the river and the towers of the BNF.
-Photographers line up for the light play at dusk, when the steel glows warm against the water.
+Photographers line up for the light play at dusk, when the steel reflects on the water.
 Unlike the very busy Pont des Arts, this feels like a Paris still owned by Parisians.

 Simone de Beauvoir's Legacy